Reasons to choose Wilson Browne

 Only employees are entitled to take PBL and there is no minimum length of service requirements to be eligible for this right.

-An employee will be entitled to take time away from work for bereavement leave and be paid for it, if they qualify as a “bereaved parent” under the Regulations.
+An employee is be entitled to take time away from work for bereavement leave and be paid for it, if they qualify as a “bereaved parent” under the Regulations.

 How much PBL can be taken?